This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 French motorways are privately managed and you’re not allowed to request your own assistance company to attend to you if you break down.

 If you do break down, you should use the orange emergency telephones that are situated every 2km along French motorways to call the police or the official breakdown service operating in that area.
-Alternatively, if no orange telephone is available, you should call the emergency services by dialling 112.
+Alternatively, if no orange phone is available, you should call the emergency services by dialling 112.

-You will be towed to a safe designated area where you can make onward arrangements for your own breakdown insurer to assist if you have it.
+You will be towed to a safe, designated area where you can make onward arrangements for your own breakdown insurer to assist if you have it.
 Otherwise, the towing company will be able to provide support or signpost you.

 Charges for assistance on a motorway are fixed by the government and are reviewed and revised each year.
 Many of the government-appointed towing services allow large insurers to pay them directly, but this is at their discretion and will depend on who your European breakdown cover is with.